Creative Technologies and Enterprise (Learning at Work) BSc (Hons)

 Contact us to find out if you can receive RPL credit for your current qualifications or work experience.

 Most of your learning will come from work-based learning (WBL) projects.
 These are projects that are valuable to your employer, which you complete at work.
 For example, developing an IT solution for your organisation.
 You'll research, analyse and present a well-reasoned recommendation to your employer as a professional report.

 These projects won't involve activities you do in your day-to-day job as they need to involve new learning for you.
 You'll do most of the work for these projects in your normal working hours.

-You can study campus-based or distance learning units to expand your knowledge and understanding or to develop new skills in a more structured way.
+You can study campus-based or distance learning modules to expand your knowledge and understanding or to develop new skills in a more structured way.

-We'll also encourage you to take units that develop your longer-term transferable skills.
-Previous students have studied units such as Strategic Organisational Excellence and Business Transformation through Quality Management.
+We'll also encourage you to take modules that develop your longer-term transferable skills.
+Previous students have studied modules such as Strategic Organisational Excellence and Business Transformation through Quality Management.